Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

 - Added additional info for the epoch 6 Dustrider's amazon temple description
 - All tribe workers now deal additional +200% damage to wild animal nests once you ve researched building damage upgrade
 - All tribe workers now deal additional +1000% ranged damage to buildings once you ve researched building damage upgrade
+- TT-Stealing effects are now globally present allowing the usage of foreign specials but it still allows/prohibts foreign building placement when switched on/off in mirage server settings

 Maps:
 - Multitribe option not available on all singleplayer campaign missions